CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 Using the two attributes that are defined below, it is possible to create Certification Signing Requests for both Base and Delta Certificates within a single PKCS #10 Certificate Signing Request.
+The mechanism presented in this section need not be used exclusively by requestors for the issuance of Paired Certificates; other mechanisms (such as the submission of two Certificate Signing Requests, etc.) are also acceptable.
+Additionally, this document does not place any restriction on the amount of time that may elapse between the issuance of a Delta Certificate and the request of a Base Certificate; such restrictions should be defined by the policy of a particular public key infrastructure.

 The delta certificate request attribute is used to convey the requested differences between the request for issuance of the Base Certificate and the requested Delta Certificate.
+Similar to the semantics of Certificate Signing Requests in general, the Certification Authority MAY add, modify, or selectively ignore information conveyed in the attribute when issuing the corresponding Delta Certificate.

 The attribute is identified with the following object identifier: